garfix/nli-go/doc/manual/knowledge-engineer/syntax.md

  * a reference to a rule
  * list of terms

 Integer numbers are stored as a string, but recognized as integer by the function IsNumber().

+ ## Relation set

+A relation is a predicate followed by zero or more arguments, separated by commas and wrapped in parentheses.

+    predicate(arg1, arg2, ...)

+A relation set is a list of relations.
+A relation set may contain relation tags like this:

+    relation() relation() {{ VarB }} relation() relation()

+When binding the varables of this relation set, `{{ VarB }}` will be expanded to the value of variable `VarB`, which must be a relation set.

 ## Comments